Structural estimation of spatial spillover effects of cash transfers

 The study will model and estimate the extent of economic integration of local markets and how this affects variation in spillover effects over space and across different groups of non-recipients.
 It will use structural model-ling to estimate the general equilibrium effects within a network.

-- Publicly available, fully anonymised secondary data from a recently completed randomised controlled trial of GiveDirectly’s unconditional cash transfer programme in Western Kenya;
+- Secondary quantitative data from the Aspirations Project, a recently completed randomised controlled trial of GiveDirectly’s unconditional cash transfer program in Western Kenya;

 - Primary qualitative data to be collected in Kenya; and

-- Secondary data from impact evaluations in other settings and coun-tries.
+- Publicly available, fully anonymised secondary data from impact evaluations in other settings and countries.

 The study will enable decision-makers to make better-informed policy choices based on an understanding of the causal impact of cash transfer programmes on people other than direct recipients.